ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-2/README.md

 ### &nbsp;**Step-6: Verify presence of spelling or grammar errors:** <br>

 <p align="left"> &nbsp;•  The text maintains high composition quality and is free of common errors. <br>
-&nbsp;•  This indicates the phishing attempt was crafted by a sophisticated threat group, which significantly enhances the email's perceived legitimacy and effectiveness. <br> <p>
+&nbsp;•  This indicates the phishing attempt was crafted by a sophisticated threat group, which significantly enhances the email's perceived legitimacy and effectiveness. <br> </p>
 <br>
 <br>
 <br>